 Fun fact: Life expectancy is believed to be more than 50 years

 Northern red-bellied cooters are large basking turtles.
 Their size and coloration make them distinct.
-Adults have black to brown carapaces—upper shells—with faint reddish markings.
-Plastrons—bottom shells—of males are pale pink with dark mottling.
+Adults have black to brown carapaces, or upper shells, with faint reddish markings.
+Plastrons, or bottom shells, of males are pale pink with dark mottling.
 Adult females have red plastrons with borders of grey along the seams of the shell plate.
 The head, neck, limbs, and tail are black with yellow or ivory lines.
 The upper jaw is notched.
 A yellow arrow-shaped stripe runs along the throat and neck.
 Males and females become progressively melanistic—blackened—with age.
 Some adult males develop a marbled reddish carapace.

-Hatchlings are about 1 inch in length.
-They have a slightly keeled, olive or green carapace with greenish-yellow markings.
-Like adults, juveniles have yellow stripes on the head, neck, and limbs.
+Hatchlings are about one inch long.
+They have slightly keeled, olive or green carapaces with greenish-yellow markings.
+Like adults, juveniles have yellow stripes on their heads, necks, and limbs.

-Similar species: Eastern painted turtles (Chrysemys picta) have similar colors to northern red-bellied cooters.
+Similar species: Eastern painted turtles (Chrysemys picta) have similar colors.
 Non-native red-eared sliders (Trachemys scripta elegans) are similar in size and color.

-As of 2018, over 4,000 headstarted hatchlings (see Conservation below) have been released into ponds and waterways in southeastern Massachusetts since 1984.
+Between 1984 and 2018, more 4,000 "head-started" hatchlings have been released into ponds and waterways in southeastern Massachusetts.
 The estimated state population in the 1980s was roughly 300 cooters.
 Northern red-bellied cooters are listed as endangered both on the Massachusetts and Federal Endangered Species Lists.
 The next closest population of red-bellied cooters is 200 miles away in New Jersey.

-MassWildlife's Natural Heritage and Endangered Species Program began a headstarting program for northern red-bellied cooters in 1984.
-As part of the program, cooperating partners from schools, nature centers, and museums raise the turtles in warm aquarium environments during the colder months.
+MassWildlife's Natural Heritage and Endangered Species Program began headstarting northern red-bellied cooters in 1984.
+Cooperating partners from schools, nature centers, and museums raise the turtles in warm aquarium environments during the colder months.
 The turtles are presented with unlimited food, allowing them to grow faster.
 When they are released in the spring, the yearlings are the size of three-year-olds, making them less vulnerable to predators.

 Each released turtle is notched and tagged so that MassWildlife biologists can track individuals over time.
 Released headstarted cooters have more than a 95% survival rate.
 In several ponds where they have been released in earlier decades, headstarted turtles are now successfully laying eggs.